KeletsoM/classification-predict-streamlit-template/README.md

 nltk
 ```

+## 3) Usage Instructions

+#### 3.1) Running the **Climate Change Tweet Classifier** web app on your local machine

+Follow the steps below by running the given commands within a Git bash (Windows), or terminal (Mac/Linux):

+ 1. Ensure that you have the prerequisite Python libraries installed on your local machine

- 2. Clone the *forked* repo to your local machine.
+ 2. Clone this *forked* repo to your local machine.

  ```bash
  git clone https://github.com/{your-account-name}/classification-predict-streamlit-template.git